 Is Bitcoin Worth Investing In?

 It could be worth investing in because historically it seems like Bitcoin will always go back up after every correction.
+There is no guarantee that it will happen again but at least it has always recovered from crashes in the past.
 With the price closer to 0 than its all-time highs, many see it as a good buying opportunity.
 Recent geopolitical risks paired with potential Fed rate hikes have caused fear in the market.
 This sentiment can be seen in the Bitcoin fear-and-greed index.
 When the market sentiment is almost entirely fearful, that can mean that it is a good buying opportunity.
 When it is especially greedy, there may be a dip coming soon.
 This isn't perfect because sentiment would also be extremely fearful right before a crypto falls apart, like LUNA or UST in the recent collapse of the Terra ecosystem.

 The fear-and-greed index operates on a 0 to 100 scale where over 50 means the market is considered to be greedy and under 50 the market is deemed to be fearful.
 A fearful market typically is oversold and a greedy marketplace overbought.
-The fear-and-greed index dipped all the way down to 9 (extreme fear) but has since returned to 31 (fear), as seen in Alternative’s index shown below.
+The fear-and-greed index dipped all the way down to 9 (extreme fear) but it slowly returned to greed in March, as seen in Alternative’s index shown below.

 If you are interested in purchasing Bitcoin, a great method to try is dollar cost averaging.
-This strategy uses a predetermined amount of purchases of Bitcoin on a certain day.
+This strategy splits the principal into smaller predetermined amount of purchases spread out over a long period of time.
 Transactions can take place weekly, bi-weekly, monthly or whatever suits your financial situation.
+This can take a lot of the stress of investing away because you don't have to try to time the market.
 Plenty of crypto trading platforms exist to facilitate this action.
 Some great places to buy Bitcoin are eToro and WeBull.